 G. Damage, alter, or degrade computer equipment, peripherals, software, or configurations;

-H. Use an Internet access device to conduct commercial activities, including the sale of goods and services.
+H. Install software applications; or H. Use an Internet workstation to conduct commercial activities, including the sale of goods and services.

 V. Professional librarians on staff are authorized to terminate the Internet session of any customer who fails to comply with this policy; to take further action in accordance with the Library Code of Conduct; and to report illegal activity of which they become aware to the appropiate authorities for prosecution.

 1. Use of public access Internet computers is limited to a sixty-minute session when other computer users are waiting.

 2. Use of the Reference Department public access Internet computers is free.
 There is a 15-cent per page charge for black and white printouts, to be paid at the Business Resource Center window.

 3. Time permitting, library staff help with basic computer problems and help customers find appropriate information on the Internet.
 Staff is not able to offer extensive explanations or provide in-depth training to users on demand.
 Internet tutorials are available online and The Library offers computer training classes.
 Information about computer training opportunities in the area and relevant books and manuals are available in The Library.

 4. The Library's computers are set up for optimal use by a single individual.
 However, in some cases, such as a parent/guardian with a child, it may be important for two persons to work/sit together at a single computer.
 In all cases, because of limited space, a maximum of two persons may sit and/or work together at any one computer.